Einstein-Yang-Mills-Lorentz black holes: SOLUTIONS OF THE EYM-LORENTZ

 with $R_{\lambda}^{\,\,\,\,\,\nu}$ the components of the Ricci tensor.
 Then, taking into account (\ref{ymecs}), we finally obtain:

 The integrability condition $R_{[\mu \nu|\lambda|}\,^{\sigma}R_{\rho] \sigma}=0$ for this expression is known to have as only solutions \cite{LsTr}:

 where $b$ is a constant.

 First, we shall analyze the case of a space-time characterized by four dimensions.
 In such a case, $T_{\mu\nu}$ is trace-free and the solutions are scalar-flat.
-From the expression of the stress-energy tensor in terms of the Weyl and Ricci tensors, Einstein equations are:
+From the expression of this tensor in terms of the Weyl and Ricci tensors, the Einstein equations are:

-where $C_{\mu \lambda \nu \rho}=R_{\mu \lambda \nu \rho}-(g_{\mu [\nu}R_{\rho] \lambda}-g_{\lambda [\nu}R_{\rho] \mu})+R g_{\mu [\nu}g_{\rho] \lambda}/3\,.$
+where $C_{\mu \lambda \nu \rho}=R_{\mu \lambda \nu \rho}-\left(g_{\mu [\nu}R_{\rho] \lambda}-g_{\lambda [\nu}R_{\rho] \mu}\right)+R g_{\mu [\nu}g_{\rho] \lambda}/3\,.$

+Therefore, by using (\ref{ec}) and the condition $C_{\mu \lambda \nu}\,^{\lambda}=0$, the only solutions are vacuum solutions defined by $R_{\mu\nu}=0$ \cite{Fairchild,Debney}.
+Hence, for empty space, $T_{\mu\nu}=0$ and all the equations are satisfied for well-known solutions \cite{Yi-Cheng}, such as the Schwarzschild or Kerr metric.
+We can also add a cosmological constant in the Lagrangian and generalize the standard solutions to de Sitter or anti-de Sitter asymptotic space-times, depending on the sign of such a constant.
+Note that these solutions are generally supported for a large variety of different field models and gravitational theories \cite{Cembranos:2011sr}.

+It is worthwhile to stress that these conclusions contrast with the ones given by other classical BH solutions in higher derivative gravity, where the approach assumes the requirement of the metric formalism and it leads to a different system of variational equations \cite{Stelle}.
+Indeed, whereas the gauge and the Palatini formalisms are found to be equivalent by requiring the presence of a metric-compatible connection \cite{Obukhov}, it is shown that the latter also implies the metric formalism but the opposite is not true for theories endowed with this type of higher order curvature corrections in the Lagrangian \cite{Borunda}.
+Then, it is expected that alternative vacuum solutions may also arise in the framework of the higher derivative gravity \cite{Lu}.